cloudmesh/client/docs/source/commands/command_register.rst

   register cat

+To edit the file you must have set the operating system variable EDITOR.
+This is ofeten done in Linux as part of the .bashrc file or explicitly with:

+.. prompt:: bash

+	    export EDITOR=emacs

-To edit the file, you can use the command:
+Once the EDITOR is set, you can use it with the the command:

 .. prompt:: bash, cm>

   register edit

-.. todo:: [ERROR] Need to set 'EDITOR' in environ

 register list
 -------------